nextflow-io/nf-quilt/README.md

 ```
 ### Pipeline Configuration

-Note that you won't need the '-plugins' option if you have modify your nextflow.config
+Note that you won't need the '-plugins' option if you modify `nextflow.config`

 Add the following snippet to your `nextflow.config` to enable the plugin (or just that one 'id' if you already have other plugins):
 ```groovy